Matthew O'Toole

-Matthew John O'Toole MLA (born 18 May 1983) is an Irish Social Democratic and Labour Party (SDLP) politician, former civil servant, and journalist who has served as a Member of the Legislative Assembly (MLA) for the Belfast South constituency in the Northern Ireland Assembly since January 2020.
-He is the current Leader of the Opposition in the Northern Ireland Assembly.
+Matthew John O'Toole MLA (born 18 May 1983) is an Irish politician, former civil servant, and journalist, serving as leader of the Social Democratic and Labour Party (SDLP) in the Northern Ireland Assembly and leader of the opposition since 2022, and a Member of the Northern Ireland Assembly (MLA) for Belfast South since 2020.

+Early life and career

 Born in Belfast, O'Toole grew up in Downpatrick and read for an MA in International Relations and English at the University of St Andrews.

 Prior to serving as an MLA, O'Toole worked as a journalist, and as a civil servant at HM Treasury and in 10 Downing Street.
 At Downing Street, O'Toole worked on the 2016 EU referendum and its aftermath.
 On leaving the civil service, O'Toole wrote widely on Brexit, its impact on Northern Ireland, and British-Irish relations.
 His writing has appeared in the Irish Times, Guardian, Financial Times, Politico, New Statesman and elsewhere.
 From 2017 to 2020, he was a senior consultant at Powerscourt, a communications consultancy based in London.

 Political career

-O’Toole was co-opted into the Northern Ireland Assembly on 11 January 2020, replacing Claire Hanna who had been elected as MP for the constituency in the previous general election.
-Upon the restoration of devolution, O’Toole was appointed the SDLP's spokesperson for Brexit and Public Finance, sitting on the Finance and Public Accounts Committees.
+O'Toole was co-opted into the Northern Ireland Assembly on 11 January 2020, replacing Claire Hanna who had been elected as MP for the constituency in the previous general election.
+Upon the restoration of devolution, O'Toole was appointed the SDLP's spokesperson for Brexit and Public Finance, sitting on the Finance and Public Accounts Committees.